Miami Neuroscience Institute Back, Neck & Spine Surgery

 How are spondylolysis and spondylolisthesis treated?

-These problems can’t be cured, but often stop causing problems in time.
+These problems can’t be cured, but they often stop causing problems in time.
 In the meantime, your child’s symptoms can be treated.

 What are the long-term concerns?

 When the back pain is caused by a pulled muscle, a strained ligament, or bruising, symptoms usually go away within 1 week without special treatment.
 Once symptoms have been treated, spondylolysis and spondylolisthesis rarely cause further problems.
 But a child with these conditions should be checked regularly by the healthcare provider as they grow.
 This is to be sure more problems don’t develop.